Richard the Stork

-Richard the Stork (Released in North America as A Stork's Journey, German: Überflieger — Kleine Vögel, großes Geklapper and also known as Little Bird's Big Adventure) is a 2017 computer-animated adventure film.
+Richard the Stork (Released in North America as A Stork's Journey, German: Überflieger — Kleine Vögel, großes Geklapper and also known as Little Bird's Big Adventure) is a 2017 animated adventure film.
 It was directed by Toby Genkel and Reza Memari.
 Richard the Stork premiered at the Berlin International Film Festival in Germany on February 12, 2017.
-Animated movie was released for a limited time on Google Play on June 1, 2017.
-It premiered in theaters in the United States on June 30, 2017.
+It was released for a short time on Google Play on June 1, 2017.
+The film was later released in theaters in the United States on June 30, 2017.

-A sequel Richard the Stork 2 will be released in 2023.
+A sequel, Richard the Stork and the Mystery of the Great Jewel was released in April 2023.